 A PCB is available for this project for $10 (Australian residents $11) + postage and packaging (currently (May 2017) $4 overseas or $2.60 within Australia).
 Up to 3 pcb's can be shipped in the one package at the above postage cost.
 A kit of parts, excluding knobs, connectors and case, will be available shortly.
-Expected price is $54.50 ($59.95 in Australia) + postage and packaging ($24 overseas or $9 within Australia for up to 8 kits in one parcel).
+Price is $50 ($55 in Australia) + postage and packaging ($24 overseas or $9 within Australia for up to 8 kits in one parcel).
+Just waiting on toroids to arrive before the kits will available.
 All prices in Australian dollars.
-Kit pricing is subject to currency rate fluctuations and postage and packaging is subject to change at the whim of the postal service.
+Payment can be made via Paypal, details will be advised at time of order.
+Kit pricing is subject to currency rate fluctuations and postage is subject to change at the whim of the postal service.

 ERRATA - In the SPRAT magazine article, there is a cap (C16) missing from the circuit diagram.
 The circuit diagram on this page is up to date.